pboueke/PIPA/README.md

     }
 ```

-Each stage, or module, is required to implement the [IStage](https://gitlab.com/BigDataCorp/Internal.Tools.PIPA/blob/master/PIPA/PIPA/IStage.cs) interface.
+Each stage, or module, is required to implement the ```IStage``` interface.
 This makes it easy for new users to implement their own modules, as no other piece of code needs to be changed.
-If there are any questions related to how to add new modules, you can take a look at the example above, with its very simple [implemented modules](https://gitlab.com/BigDataCorp/Internal.Tools.PIPA/tree/master/PIPA/PIPA/Stage/Test).
+If there are any questions related to how to add new modules, you can take a look at the example above, with its very simple implemented modules (see PIPA/Stage/Example).
 The interface contains two methods and two properties:

 * **RequireCancellationToken**: A property which defines if the stage needs to be finalized by itself before the finalization of the pipeline.
 By having this property take the value ```true```, the application will wait the stage issue a Stop request before finalizing.
 If multiple stages have this property *enabled*, then all of them must be finnished before ending the execution.